acgetchell/d-delaunay/examples/README.md

 **Run with:** `cargo run --example point_comparison_and_hashing`

-### 2. Circumsphere Containment Testing (`test_circumsphere.rs`)
+### 2. Circumsphere Containment and Simplex Orientation Testing (`test_circumsphere.rs`)

-Demonstrates and compares two methods for determining if a point lies inside the circumsphere of a tetrahedron, highlighting their differences in numerical stability and implementation approach.
+Demonstrates and compares two methods for determining if a point lies inside the circumsphere of a 4D simplex (5-cell/hypertetrahedron), plus comprehensive testing of simplex orientation across multiple dimensions.

 **Key Features:**